ashleydavis/db-fixture-rest-api/README.md

 You can load them using the names *example-js-fixture* and *example-json-fixture*.

-For example, to load *example-js-fixture* hit http://localhost:3555/load-fixture?name=example-json-fixture with HTTP GET request.
+For example, to load *example-js-fixture* hit http://localhost:3555/load-fixture?name=example-json-fixture with a HTTP GET request.

 After you have loaded a fixture, browse your database to check that the data has been loaded correctly.
 By default it is loaded under a database named *my-test-database*.

 After that you can unload the fixture and then check that the data was removed from the database.

-For example to unload *example-js-fixture*, hit http://localhost:3555/unload-fixture?name=example-json-fixture with HTTP GET request.
+For example to unload *example-js-fixture*, hit http://localhost:3555/unload-fixture?name=example-json-fixture with a HTTP GET request.

+You can also directly drop any collection, for example to drop a collection called *person*, hit http://localhost:3555/drop-collection?name=person with a HTTP GET request.

 ## Use it in your project